ugursirmen/gorcode/README.md

 # gorcode
 A basic product tracking and barcode creator tool.
-Written & coded by golang and electron js.
+Written/coded with golang and electron js.